mskwarczek/breakout-v2/README.md

 ### `npm dev`

-Runs the app in the development mode (with use of React `npm start`, port 3000) AND simultaneously runs server at different port (5000).<br>
+Runs the app in the development mode (with use of React `npm start`, port 3000) AND simultaneously runs server on different port (5000).<br>
 This is the recommended way to test this app.

 ### `npm run build`